telerik/kendo-intl/docs/date-formatting/api.md

 #### format.era `String`

-Specifies how should the date era be formatted.
+Specifies how will the date era be formatted.

 The supported values are:
 * `"narrow"`